 Lavash TahDig was used with this rice.

-In response to your requests for my handmade Damkesh, I’m sewing these to order, for a fee of $35.00, including shipping in the lower 48 United States.
+In response to your requests for our handmade Damkesh, these are sewn to order for a fee of $35.00, including shipping in the lower 48 United States.
 Please mention the size when you place your order.
 Size (S) fits lids up to 8 inches in diameter.
 (M) fits lids up to 10 inch in diameter and the size (L) fits 12-inch lids.
 We use a double-thickness machine washable 100% cotton fabric that absorbs the steam that collects in the lid during the steaming process and prevents it from dripping back on the rice.
 There is no inventory of different fabrics available at this time.
 The pattern and color of the current fabric is shown in the picture.
 This picture will be updated when a different fabric is used.

-If you would like to purchase a damkesh;please email me at firstname.lastname@example.org with the size of the damkesh that you wish to order, your mailing address, and an email for the Paypal account.
+If you would like to purchase a damkesh; please email me at firstname.lastname@example.org with the size of the damkesh that you wish to order, your mailing address, and an email for the Paypal account.

 For your convenience, I have made arrangements for payments through Paypal.
 Once your email has been processed, you will be getting a notification from Paypal.
 If you have a Paypal account you will be able to pay through that, otherwise you may “Pay as guest.”